TippyTurtle/GeoNamePhotos/README.md

   - curl
   - jq

 Before running, I highly recommend running <A hRef="https://rdfind.pauldreik.se/" target="_blank">rdfind</A> to remove duplicates.
-By default it won't remove duplicates, you need `rdfind -deleteduplicates true .` rdfind prioritizes the order the the paths you include, deleting the lowest priority, like `rdfind -deleteduplicates true /Most/Important/Path /Less/Important /Least .` rdfind looks for duplicates across all file types...not just jpg.
+By default it won't remove duplicates, you need `rdfind -deleteduplicates true .` to actully (permenantly) delete dumplicates.

+rdfind prioritizes the order the the paths you include, deleting the lowest priority, like `rdfind -deleteduplicates true /Most/Important/Path /Less/Important /Least .` rdfind looks for duplicates across all file types...not just jpg.